atharaq/atharaq.github.io/cs2-s25/lesson5.md

 }
 ```

-We will go over these on Monday, so if you are unsure about why some of these things are happening, be ready to ask questions in class on Monday.
+We will go over these next time, so if you are unsure about why some of these things are happening, be ready to ask questions in class.

+## Exit Ticket!

+**Respond to the following questions on BrightSpace**:

+1. What is your best explanation for what is happening in the exercises above?
+2. What is your best explanation for what the point of putting code in a method is?

 # Strings (Chapter 6)